 Table 38 shows the results if offers from winter resources were reduced by 50 percent in the 2021/2022 RPM Base Residual Auction and everything else had remained the same.
 All binding constraints would have remained the same.
 The RTO clearing price would have increased to \$141.31 per MW-day, and the clearing quantity would have decreased to 163,584.9 MW.
 The clearing quantity of seasonal capacity would have decreased to 358.9 MW.
-The ATSI clearing price would have remained the same at \$171.33 per MW-day, and the clearing quantity of seasonal capacity for satisfying ATSI's reliability requirement would have remained the same at \$165.73 per MW-day, and the clearing quantity would have remained the same at \$165.73 per MW-day, and the clearing quantity would have remained the same at 29,288.5 MW.
+The ATSI clearing price would have remained the same at \$171.33 per MW-day, and the clearing quantity would have remained the same at 8,007.3 MW.
+The clearing quantity of seasonal capacity for satisfying ATSI's reliability requirement would have remained the same at \$165.73 per MW-day, and the clearing quantity would have remained the same at 29,288.5 MW.
 The clearing quantity of seasonal capacity for satisfying EMAAC's reliability requirement would have decreased to 0.5 MW.
 The PSEG clearing price would have increased to \$204.50 per MW-day, and the clearing quantity would have decreased to 5,367.1 MW.
 The clearing quantity of seasonal capacity for satisfying